EpiCompBio/welcome/notes_technical_documentation_tools.rst

 Making slides with rst
 ######################

-- Hovercraft!_ Looks like it does the trick.
+- Hovercraft_ Looks like it does the trick.

 .. code-block::
 	git clone https://github.com/regebro/hovercraft.git